alicethefemme/nea-client/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+# Welcome to Server Commander (Client) repo!
+This is a project built by alicethefemme, designed for homelabbers and small businesses to monitor servers on the go!
+This project utilizes React Native and Expo to create the mobile application used to manage servers, and provide the security to do so with peace of mind.

+## How to run this
+The development build can be ran in a multitude of ways:
+1. Expo Snack to view the code online on a mobile (Doesn't offer connectivity) This option is available for those who don't have a mobile device or an android emulator to be able to test this application.
+It allows for you to visualise the code online, and get a preview of the display and the code, whilst also providing you the ability to modify certain elements in real time.
+**The *web* version of this code doesn't work!
+This application is designed purely for mobile (Android and iOS)**.
+A link to access the online expo snack can be found [here.]()